conficiusa/github-repo-manager/README.md

   --visibility {public,private}
                         Filter by visibility
-  --no-confirm          Skip confirmation prompt --dry-run             Only show which repos would be deleted --delay DELAY         Delay between deletions in seconds
+  --no-confirm          Skip confirmation prompt --dry-run            Only show which repos would be affected --delay DELAY         Delay between operations in seconds
 ```

 ### Interactive UI Instructions

-The script provides an interactive terminal UI for selecting repositories:
+The script provides an interactive terminal UI for managing repositories:

 - **Navigation**: Use ↑/↓ arrow keys to move between repositories
 - **Selection**: Press SPACE to select/unselect a repository